ibm-cloud-docs/Cloudant/accounts/account.md

 It's not possible to delete an API key.
 An API key is always available for use if you know the key and its password.
 However,
-the API key is only useful when:

--   Assigned to a database.
--   Assigned permissions for working with the database.
+the API key is only useful when you assign it to a database, and assign permissions for working with the database.

 To "delete" an API key,
 remove it from the database.